steve-ad-s/crypto-dictionary/candlesticks/BearishKicking.md

 ![[Kicking (Bullish & Bearish).png]]

-The Bearish Kicking pattern is a very rare but extremely powerful two-candle bearish reversal pattern.
+The Bearish Kicking pattern is a very rare and powerful two-candle bearish reversal pattern.
 It signals a sudden and dramatic shift in market sentiment from bullish to bearish.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Double-Candle Bearish Reversal

 ## Logical Behavior